Planning Your Career

 Career coaches are tapped into emerging trends and new opportunities thanks to the relationships with alumni and employers they’ve built over the course of their careers.
 No matter your passions, you’ll receive specialized mentorship and guidance from a career coach who knows you and your goals.

-Ready to begin exploring on day one?
 Careers 101 a credit-bearing course that is team-taught by staff members from the Center for Career Excellence and a faculty member.
-You’re eligible to enroll as early as your first semester on campus, but you can also choose to take it as a sophomore or junior.
+You’re eligible to enroll as early as your first year on campus, but you can also choose to take it as a sophomore or junior.

 This course is designed to give you the practical career skills you’ll need while answering questions like: